otrv4/otrv4/otrv4.md

 3. Use SHAKE-256 to hash the message, the public key, and the temporary signature.
-The `public_key` is the [`h` value](#dual-receiver-key-generation-drgen) of the Cramer-Shoup public key.
+The `public_key` is the [`h` value](#dual-receiver-key-generation-drgen) of the ElGamal public key.
 Decode this value into a scalar and reduce it mod the order of the base point [q](#elliptic-curve-parameters).

    ```